 Feedback loops make the system stronger.
 Metrics show what happened, but employees and customers often explain why it happened.
 A technician may know that a route is poorly sequenced.
 An office team member may know that a record is getting entered too late.
 A customer may point out a recurring communication gap.
 When that feedback is built into the review process, the business gets a fuller picture.

 Continuous improvement also builds discipline.
 Teams stop treating operational problems as random events and start looking for patterns.
 That shift matters because it changes the company’s default response from reaction to adjustment.
 Over time, that makes the business more stable and more efficient.
+It also helps managers avoid a common trap: fixing the same issue over and over because the root cause never got addressed.

 Closing the Loop